TeachBooks/bridging_mechanics/book/course_information.md

 - Exam period Q2, assignments on buckling and continuum mechanics
 - Exam period Q3, assignments on statically indeterminate structures, on buckling and on continuum mechanics

 A student passes the courses when he/she scores sufficient (minimum 6.0) for an assignments on each of the subjects.
-Each subject is graded separately as a partial grade .
+Each subject is graded separately as a partial grade.